aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

 };
 ```

-This is a very simple Lambda function, which simply returns the text __"Hello,
+This is a simple Lambda function which returns the text __"Hello, CDK!
+You've
-CDK!
-You've hit [url path]"__.
-The return value also includes the HTTP status
+hit [url path]"__.
+The function's output also includes the HTTP status code and
-code and HTTP headers.
+HTTP headers.
+These are used by API Gateway to formulate the HTTP response to
+the user.

 ## Install the AWS Lambda construct library

+The AWS CDK is shipped with an extensive library of constructs called the __AWS
+Construct Library__.
+The construct library is divided into __modules__, one for
+each AWS service.
+For example, if you want to define an AWS Lambda function, we
-In order to that, we need to install and import the __AWS Lambda Construct
+will need to use the AWS Lambda construct library.
-Library__.

 {{% notice info %}}